• Reading

 This post contains affiliate links

-This month we’re participating in Multicultural Children’s Book Day January 27th!
+This month we’re participating in Multicultural Children’s Book Day on January 27th!
 TODAY!
 Wisdom Tales Press sent me a book to review for this special day that shared diversity.
-The book is called The Dreidel that Wouldn’t Spin: A Toyshop Tale of Hanukkah by awarding winning author Martha Seif Simpson illustrated by Durga Yael Bernahard.
+The book is called The Dreidel that Wouldn’t Spin: A Toyshop Tale of Hanukkah by award-winning author Martha Seif Simpson illustrated by Durga Yael Bernahard.

-I love the expressions on the toys faces as the toy shop owner reacts to two children who insisted on owning it only to discover it wouldn’t work for them.
-The vibrant colors on the dreidel make me want to try to spin it to see if I know the true spirit of Hanakkah which ones special boy at the end discovers.
+I love the expressions on the toy’s faces as the toy shop owner reacts to two children who insist on owning it only to discover it wouldn’t work for them.
+The vibrant colors on the dreidel make me want to try to spin it to see if I know the true spirit of Hanakkah which one special boy at the end discovers.

-The author includes an useful appendix that explains the meaning of Hanukkah as well as direction on how to play the dreidel game too.
-Perfect for families wanting to add diversity to their own book shelves and toy shelves too.
+The author includes a useful appendix that explains the meaning of Hanukkah as well as directions on how to play the dreidel game.
+Perfect for families wanting to add diversity to their own bookshelves and toy shelves too.
 Would be fun to host a playdate and provide all the guest to take home their own dreidel or even at a lesson at school.
-I found a few on amazon that seems reasonable below.
+I found a few on Amazon that seem reasonable below.

 Wooden Dreidels – 2 pack